 The Board seeks members from diverse personal and professional backgrounds who combine a broad spectrum of experience and expertise to facilitate Board deliberations that reflect a broad range of perspectives.
 While the Company's Corporate Governance Guidelines do not prescribe specific diversity standards, as a matter of practice, we broadly construe diversity to mean a variety of opinions, perspectives, personal and professional experiences and backgrounds, such as gender, race and ethnicity, as well as other differentiating characteristics.
 At a minimum, directors should also have an inquisitive and objective perspective, practical wisdom and mature judgment.
-Directors we seek must exhibit a commitment of both time and active attention to fulfill their fiduciary obligations.
+Directors should also possess the highest personal and professional ethics, integrity and values, and be committed to representing the long-term interests of shareholders.
+The directors we seek must exhibit a commitment of both time and active attention to fulfill their fiduciary obligations.
 We also expect our directors to stay informed about issues that are relevant to the Company.